marcoalopez/Python_course/notebooks/installing_Python.md

 ## Install Python and conda using miniconda

-In this course, we will install miniconda which allows us to manage Python packages through the console with minimal installation (don't be scared, it's simpler than it sounds)..
+For this course, we will install miniconda which allows us to manage Python packages through the console with a minimal installation (don't be scared, it's simpler than it sounds).

 1. Go to https://docs.conda.io/en/latest/miniconda.html and download the latest version of miniconda for your operating system.